matthman2019/AgendaApp/API.md

 "occurance" is a weird name, but I can't use date or time for the attribute since that conflicts with the datetime module.

-## Event(PlannerEntry)
+## RepeatingEvent(Event)

-Event inherits from PlannerEntry since it is an entry
+Event inherits from Event since it is an event.
+It can repeat.
+Booyah.

+- repeats : bool = whether the event repeats or not
+- repeatTime : timedelta = the time between repeats (i.e. one week, one month, one year, etc)

-## ToDo(PlannerEntry)
+## ToDo(Event)

-ToDo is a class that inherits PlannerEntry.
-It is an entry, but unlike an entry, it CAN be checked off - like a todo in a schedule!
+ToDo is a class that inherits Event.
+It is an event, but unlike an event, it CAN be checked off - like a todo in a schedule!
 It does not repeat though.

 Attributes